 For an executable, the required form of the "work that uses the Library" must include any data and utility programs needed for reproducing the executable from it.
-However, as a special exception, the materials to be distributed need not include anything that is normally distributed (in either source or binary form) with the major components (compiler, kernel, and so on) of the operating system on which the executable runs, unless that component itself accompanies the executable a) Accompany the combined library with a copy of the same work based on the Library, uncombined with any other library facilities.
-This must be distributed under the terms of the Sections above.
+However, as a special exception, the materials to be distributed need not include anything that is normally distributed (in either source or binary form) with the major components (compiler, kernel, and so on) of the operating system on which the executable runs, unless that component itself accompanies the executable.